-- 1. Conduct unbecoming of a cadet (15-50 demerits) - 2.
+- 1. Disrespect (20-50 demerits) - 2.
 Failure to pass uniform and grooming Inspection (10 Demerits) - 3.
 Failure to Conform to grooming standards (10-50 Demerits) - 4.
 Failure to conform to Academy uniform standards (10-50 Demerits) - 5.
 Failure to correct noted uniform or grooming violation (20 demerits) - 6.
 Unauthorized absence from formation (10 Demerits) - 7.
 Failure to pass room inspection (10-25 Demerits)

 Cadet Mast: If a cadet is documented for misconduct, they are required to attend Cadet Mast.
 For convenience and consistency, Cadet Mast will be held on the same day of each week during TSGB Summer Sea Term.
-If attendance at Cadet Mast conflicts with an assigned watch, cadets must inform the Commandant's Office by 1700 the day of Mast.
+If attendance at

+Cadet Mast conflicts with an assigned watch, cadets must inform the CLD Office by 1700 the day of Mast.
 Mast will be conducted by three trained cadet leaders and follow the same protocol as a Conduct Review Board.

-Start Time: 1800

-Location: Classroom Deck

-Uniform: Salt and Pepper Uniform
+Start Time: 1800 Location: Classroom Deck Uniform: Salt and Pepper Uniform